publicityreform/findbyimage/resources.md

 * [RiTa (computational literature)](http://rednoise.org/rita/)

 # cloud platforms / API's:
-most of these are paid services where you need to create an account. usually there is a free tier or pay-per-use option (i.e. free or low cost to use up to a certain number of instances / calls / data over a given time period), which works fine for a test environment, but if you want to deploy to a public site, some budgeting may be required.
+some of these are paid services where you need to create an account. for these paid services, there is often a free tier / pay-per-use option, which works fine for a test environment. if you want to deploy to a public site, some budgeting may be required.

 * [google machine learning](https://cloud.google.com/products/machine-learning/)
   - [storage / computing / workflow](https://cloud.google.com/ml/)